GenesisM8/API-project/frontend/README.md

 # SkyBnb

-Welcome to Tree House Bnb!
+Hello there!
+This is SkyBnb, an online platform that functions similarly to Airbnb.

-Tree house Bnb is a Airbnb-clone web application which has multiple functionalities such as spots, and reviews.
+It allows users to access a range of features including spots, reviews, and booking services.

 Its backend is created with Squelize.js and frontend is created with React-redux.